microsoft/rag-experiment-accelerator/README.md

 ```
 ![azd](./docs/azd.png)

-Once this has completed you can use the launch configuration to run or debug the 4 steps and the current envFile will be automatically loaded with the correct values.
+Once this has completed you can use the launch configuration to run, or debug the 4 steps and the current environment provisioned by `azd` will be loaded with the correct values.

 ### One click Azure deployment